Fairfield High School, Peterchurch

 Fairfield High School is one of the top state schools in the country.
 In the October 2013 Ofsted inspection, the school received the best possible score - "Outstanding" in every category.
+In 2024 the school retained its Ofsted "Outstanding" status.
 The school converted to academy status in May 2014.

 Curriculum

 Fairfield offers traditional subjects are provided alongside vocational learning opportunities.

 Students in Key Stage 3 study: